SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 ### Requirements

+During the course, we use IntelliJ IDEA for editing the code of our Java projects.
+You can get your free copy of it [on this website](https://www.jetbrains.com/idea/download/).

 You will need the following on your local machine to work with the source code and run the application:

 * Java Development Kit (JDK), **version 8 (1.8.0)**